hrayjones/foreseen/README.md

 3) __Allele-aware__ (4C-seq that yields separable sequencing results for both alleles of a SNP of interest in a heterozygous sample)

 ## How does Foreseen work?
+Foreseen works off the basic principles, as outlined by prior publications, for the best 4C-seq experimental designs [[1]](#1)[[2]](#2).

+The main steps in Foreseen are as follows:
+1) __Expand region of interest__
+   given a

+## References
+<a id="1">[1]</a>
+Krijger, Peter H.L., Geert Geeven, Valerio Bianchi, Catharina R.E.
+Hilvering, and Wouter de Laat (2020).
+4C-Seq from Beginning to End: A Detailed Protocol for Sample Preparation and Data Analysis.
+Genome Architecture, 170 (January):17–32.

+<a id="2">[2]</a>
+Miranda, Mélanie, Daan Noordermeer, and Benoit Moindrot (2022).
+Detection of Allele-Specific 3D Chromatin Interactions Using High-Resolution In-Nucleus 4C-Seq.
+Methods in Molecular Biology (Clifton, N.J.)
+2532:15–33.